Are you looking for the embroidery terms glossary that will help you start your embroidery adventure with confidence?

 Tension – This is referring to the tension applied to the thread by your embroidery machine.
 Check your embroidery machine manual for correct tension instructions.

-Thread – Usually made from polyester, cotton or metallics.
-A thread is what the embroidery designs are made of.
+Thread – Usually made from polyester, cotton, or metallics.
+A thread is what the embroidery designs are made out of.

 Underlay Stitches – These stitches are used to secure and stabilize the material and prep the fabric for the final embroidery design.

-I hope that my short list of embroidery terms glossary has helped you to understand the basics of embroidery a bit more.
-And now it’s time to get started and have some fun with your embroidery adventure!
-All best and don’t forget to have fun!
+I hope that my shortlist of embroidery terms glossary has helped you to understand the basics of embroidery a bit more.
+And now, it’s time to get started and have some fun with your embroidery adventure!
+All the best, and don’t forget to have fun!

 Over to you: